CoderDojoTC/python-minecraft/docs/classroom/lab-instance.rst

 Key information found on this card:

 * Your Instance Number.
+In the upper right corner of the card is your Lab Instance Number.
 If you need to ask a mentor to restart your instance, they will need to know your instance number.

   .. note:: Too much TNT?
 A pyramid made out of beds or water?
 A